PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/usage.md

 root@mbed-linux-os-2833:~#
 ```

-After obtaining shell access, you can set up Wi-Fi on the device (see [Setting up a network connection](../first-image/connecting-to-a-network-and-pelion-device-management.html)).<!--that page doesn't mention you need MBL CLI-->
+After obtaining shell access, you can set up Wi-Fi on the device (see [Setting up a network connection](../first-image/connecting-to-a-network-and-pelion-device-management.html)).